eagle840/katacoda-labs/helm/step3.md

 # create your own

-we'll install the sample chart provided by helm.
+we'll install the sample chart provided by helm, this example automatically uses an nginx image:

 `helm create examplechart`{{execute}}